COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 Akumal Bay

 Just five minutes south of the cenote strip is the quaint fishing village of Akumal.
-‘The Place of the Turtles’ in Maya, Akumal is a superb spot for swimming with sea turtles.
+Meaning ‘The Place of the Turtles’ in Maya, Akumal is a superb spot for swimming with sea turtles.
 The barrier reef system, which sits a few hundred yards from the shore, protects the bay, calming the picture-perfect Caribbean waters.

-After a day of cliff jumping, snorkeling and swimming with the turtles, stingrays, and tropical fish, you’ll be ready for a bite to eat and a cold beverage.
+After a day of cliff jumping, snorkeling and swimming with the turtles, stingrays, and tropical fish in Akumal Bay, you’ll be ready to sit back and relax.
+Find casual bites and cold beverages at one of the beachside restaurants.
 Take a moment to watch the fishing boats bob on the bay.
-Witness the beauty of the setting sun’s rays piercing through the palms as you sip on your cocktail of choice.
+Witness the beauty of the setting sun’s rays piercing through the palms as you sip on your refreshing cocktail.
+If you haven’t fallen in love with the Riviera Maya yet, Akumal will definitely capture a piece of your heart.

 7. See Dolphins and Flamingos on Holbox Island